lucidBrot/einz/protocols/documentation_Messages.md

 The **Client** requests to know its own canonical state.
 This involves their current hand and the already played cards, also called the stack.

+The response might also be sent without being requested - e.g. after a player finished his turn.

 ##### Request

 ```Json